 ECE 2704 Signals and Systems (3C)

 Analysis techniques for signals and systems.
 Signal representation, including Fourier and Laplace transforms.
-System definitions and properties, such as linearity, causality, time invariance, and stablility.
+System definitions and properties, such as linearity, causality, time invariance, and stability.
 Use of convolution, transfer functions and frequency response to determine system response.
 Applications to circuit analysis.
 Hands-on projects to illustrate and integrate the various concepts.

 This course introduces the mathematical analysis tools needed for the study of signals, signal processing, system description, and system response.
-These tools include Fourier methods, LaPlace transforms, and frequency response concepts that constitute the fundamental analysis methods in all of engineering.
+These tools include Fourier methods, Laplace transforms, and frequency response concepts that constitute the fundamental analysis methods in all of engineering.
 Course concepts are illustrated and integrated by means of a couple of hands-on projects.
 This course prepares students for further study in all areas of electrical engineering, but is especially critical in communications, control systems, and electronics.

 Required for all EE and CPE majors.
-Typically offered: Fall, Spring, Summer I. Program Area: Systems/Controls.
+Typically offered: Fall, Spring.
+Program Area: Systems/Controls.

 Department Syllabus Information:Major Measurable Learning Objectives:

 - Describe a physical process in terms of signals and systems and describe the properties of the system

 - Calculate the Fourier series of a periodic signal